from Technology & Learning

 No question, the recent proliferation of cheap PCs has done a lot to bring Linux to the attention of the mainstream, both in and out of school.

-Put on the international radar by Nicholas Negroponte's One Laptop Per Child initiative for developing nations, inexpensive devices from Lenovo, Dell, and HP join Intel and ASUS in presenting a range of
+Put on the international radar by Nicholas Negroponte's One Laptop Per Child initiative for developing nations, inexpensive devices from Lenovo, Dell, and HP join Intel and ASUS in presenting a range of offerings to schools.

 But certain folks in education fields are raising a key issue: Are these computers, which don't easily run the Microsoft OS or applications built to run on Microsoft, actually preparing our students for the workplace in their future?